ShovalTayro/Machine-Learning-Project/README.md

 <img src ="https://user-images.githubusercontent.com/57803367/123545893-1e98da00-d763-11eb-8b28-f8dcf3f6ef7c.png" width="350">

 ### Problems:
 •	The biggest problem I encountered during the project is how to clear the text of unwanted characters/ words that can affect on the results.
-•	how to extract the features
+•	How to extract the features

 ## RESULST :